cypress-io/cypress-documentation/source/guides/tooling/code-coverage.md

 }
 ```

 This single test has achieved 100% code coverage - every function and every statement has been executed at least once.
-Of course in real world applications, achieving 100% code coverage requires multiple tests.
+But, in real world applications, achieving 100% code coverage requires multiple tests.

 Once the tests finish, the coverage object can be serialized and saved to disk so that a human-friendly report can be generated.
 The collected coverage information can also be sent to external services and help during pull request reviews.